janLo/plumbers2014/notes_day1.md

 * it only works for processes that uses some seconds of cpu time
 * Manually assign numa architecture to a kvm guest and run automatic balancing will work and help the host to figure out what should be optimal

+# Network Queuing is all wet

+* Bufferbloat!
+* Netalyzr
+* Demonstration: "This is a ten-gig-bottle"
+* Use Fair queu or codel
+* sysctl -w sys.net.core.default_qdisc=fq_codel
+* Bad part: Wireless! (buffering firmware, ...)
+* "Network have the same problem but hey probably cant drop packets"